 Of all of the digital ad formats, video advertising enjoys the highest average CTR.
 In general, video ads have a CTR of 1.84%.

 Native ads enjoy much more success on mobile platforms than on desktops.
 Typically, a premium native ad viewed via a smartphone enjoys a CTR of up to 0.38%.
 Even on a desktop, the average CTR is 0.16%.
+These native advertising examples highlight the reason for the high CTR.

 High Impact Advertising